JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 Dr. Meredith Sprunger, a retired academic and minister of religion, has pointed out that the origin and authorship of a work such as the Urantia Papers is not a philosophical criterion of truth.
 The Papers themselves deny that science can validate religious truth.

-"The existence of God can never be proved by scientific experiment or by the pure reason of logical deduction.
-God can be realized only in the realms of human experience."
+“The existence of God can never be proved by scientific experiment or by the pure reason of logical deduction.
+God can be realized only in the realms of human experience.”
 (24)

 And on page 1106:

-"Reason is the proof of science, faith the proof of religion, logic the proof of philosophy, but revelation is validated only by human experience."
+“Reason is the proof of science, faith the proof of religion, logic the proof of philosophy, but revelation is validated only by human experience.”

 Thus, according to the Urantia Papers, both the existence of God and the truth of revelation can be validated only through our own personal experience.